MEDIA GUIDES / Bulk Image Resize

 Note that this operation scales the bufferedImage object in memory, but does not save the resized image to the file system, and also does not display the image.

-Let’s arrange the resized image using a JFrame.
-We’ll set the layout to FlowLayout, which specifies that components in the JFrame should be displayed from left to right, and set the size of the JFrame to a larger size than the image, ensuring it will be shown in its entirety.
+Let’s display the resized image using a JFrame.
+We’ll set the layout to FlowLayout, which arranges components in the JFrame from left to right.
+We will also set the size of the JFrame to be larger than the image, ensuring that it is displayed in its entirety.

 ImageIcon icon = new ImageIcon(image);